Masai Mara Game Reserve

 Visit Masai Mara with Skyview of Africa Tours and Safaris Ltd and experience a life-time dream.
 We offer road and air safaris to Masai Mara.
 It takes five hours of driving to reach Mara and 45 minutes on scheduled flights.

-Lodges and Camps Lodges and camps inside the Reserve include Mara Serena Lodge, Governor’s camp, Keekorok Lodge, Mara Sopa Lodge and Sarova Mara Lodge.
+Lodges and camps inside the Reserve include Mara Serena Lodge, Governor’s camp, Keekorok Lodge, Mara Sopa Lodge and Sarova Mara Lodge.
 In the Conservation area are Royal Mara Safari Lodge, Siana Springs tented camp, Mara Sopa, Elephant Pepper, Mara Simba, and Sekenani camp.